eira-fransham/bevy-mod-richter/README.md

 framework.
 The engine is built of a set of plugins, and much of the work could be extracted to work in other games, especially the console.
 Work to extract these pieces out is ongoing.

+To my knowledge, this is the first full from-scratch rewrite of Quake 1, i.e. not built on top of the Quake 1 source code release.

 Bevy has a lot of features related to rendering, audio and state management that in my [previous Quake-related project](https://github.com/eira-fransham/goeld) had to be implement manually - specifically, tonemapping/HDR and pipelined rendering.
 The audio system has also been completely overhauled, and I even implemented a rewrite of Bevy's default audio framework to allow adding custom DSP effects using